pcaressa/awful/doc/awful.md

 ### Conditionals

-Conditional expressions are provided by Niceful in the classic "if-then-else" form:
+Conditional expressions are provided by Niceful by means of the classic "if-then-else" form:

     if e1 then e2 else e3

 For example

-    if x < 0 then "Negative" else if x = 0 then "Zero" else "Positive"
+    if x < 0 then "Negative"
+    else if x = 0 then "Zero"
+                    else "Positive"

 The nice fact, which does not occur in Awful, is that only one among `e2` and `e3` is evaluated.
 For example

     if x = 0 then "Error" else 1 / x

-won't result in any error if `x = 0` but will return the string `"Error"`.
+won't raise any error if `x = 0` but will return the string `"Error"`.
 Thus, `if` only evaluates one of the expressions after `then` and `else`, according to the value of the expression after `if`.
 Namely:

 - if `e1` evaluates to zero then `e1` is ignored and `e3` is evaluated and its value returned as value of the all conditional expression;
 - if `e1` evaluates to a value different from zero then `e3` is ignored and `e2` is evaluated and its value returned as value of the all conditional expression.

 ### Recursion

-Someone said: "to iterate is human, to recurse is divine".
+Someone said: *to iterate is human, to recurse is divine*"*.

 Recursion is the theoretical device, indeed possible by theorems due to Kleene (and some decades earlier by Dedekind), by which a function is defined in terms of itself.

-Actually, recursion works as induction in elementary arithmetics: both techniques relies on the fact that natural numbers are generated by 0 just adding 1: from 0 we get 1; from 1 we get 2; and so on.
+Actually, recursion works as induction in elementary arithmetics: the latter relies on the fact that natural numbers are generated by 0 just adding 1: from 0 we get 1; from 1 we get 2; and so on.
+Recursion can be applied to any situation in which we want to perform a computation on some data, we know how to do that in some simple and particular cases and we can break the general case in subcases which at last will reduce to the simple ones.

 So, a recursive function should settle a trivial case in which its value is stated explicitly for certain values, and a general case in which the value is computed in terms of simpler values applied to the same function.

-As an example, let us write a recursive function to compute the length of a stack:
+As an example, let us write a recursive function to compute the length of a stack `x`: the trivial case is when the stack is empty, `x = nil`, since then its length is `0`.
+If `x` is not `nil` it will be formed by a topmost element and a stack of remaining elements: the latter is intuitively shorter than `x`, so that we suppose to know its length by a recursive call and increase it by one to take into account the first element of `x`.

     fun x: if empty x then 0
            else 1 + "recursive call"(rest x)